 Once you’ve got your overall draft in a satisfactory state (a clear premise, plot, structure and theme; well-crafted characters who follow strong arcs; tight and purposeful scenes, etc.) then you’ll need to go through your manuscript with a fine-toothed comb and edit for grammar, punctuation, word choice, sentence structure and flow as best you can.

-Download my free guide, ’10 Steps to Get Your Manuscript in Shape Before Hiring an Editor’, to read some concrete tips on how to redraft and self-edit your manuscript.
+Download my free guide, Self-Editing Your Novel, to read some concrete tips on how to redraft your manuscript.

-Your might also want to read Self-Editing for Fiction Writers by Renni Browne and Dave King, which is always highly recommended.
-(It’s on my to-read list!)
+Your might also want to read Self-Editing for Fiction Writers by Renni Browne and Dave King.

 Sending your novel to beta readers for review is not something only newbie authors do.
 In fact, all professional writers use beta readers in one way or another – even if those beta readers are their agent and publisher.